Committee of Union and Progress: Second Constitutional Era (1908–1913)

 Members of the Central Committee of the CUP proclaiming the Second Constitutional Era.
-Hafız Hakkı, Hafız İbrahim Hakkı, Talât, Enver, Rıza, Hüseyin Kazım (Kadri), Unknown, Midhat Şükrü (Bleda), Hayri.
+Standing from left: Hafız İbrahim Efendi, Enver Pasha, Hüseyin Kadri Bey, Mithat Şükrü Bleda.
+Sitting from left: Habib Bey, Talaat Pasha, Ahmet Rıza Bey, Hafız Hakkı Pasha, Hayri Bey.

-The CUP succeeded in reestablishing democracy and constitutionalism in the Ottoman Empire but chose not to overthrow Abdul Hamid choosing instead to monitor situation from the sidelines.
-This was because most of its members were mostly junior officers and bureaucrats and held little to no skill in statecraft, while the organisation itself held little power outside of Rumelia.
+The CUP succeeded in reestablishing democracy and constitutionalism in the Ottoman Empire but chose not to overthrow Abdul Hamid, choosing instead to monitor the situation from the sidelines.
+This was because its members were mostly junior officers and bureaucrats and held little to no skill in statecraft, while the organisation itself held little power outside of Rumelia.
 Besides, only a small fraction of the army's lower ranking officer corps were loyal to the committee, and total membership numbered around approximately 2,250.
-The CUP decided to continue its clandestine nature by keeping its membership secret but sent to Constantinople a delegation of seven high-ranking Unionists known as the Committee of Seven, including Talât, Cemal, and Cavid to monitor the government.
-After the revolution, power was informally shared between the palace (Abdul Hamid), the liberated Sublime Porte, and the CUP, whose Central Committee was still based in Salonica, and now represented a powerful deep state faction.
-The CUP's continued reliance on komitecilik quickly earned ire from genuine democrats and prompted accusations of authoritarianism.
+The CUP continued its clandestine nature by keeping its membership secret but sent to Constantinople a delegation of seven high-ranking Unionists known as the Committee of Seven, including Talât, Cemal, and Cavid to monitor the government.
+After the revolution, power was informally shared between the palace (Abdul Hamid), the liberated Sublime Porte, and the CUP, whose Central Committee was still in Salonica, and now represented a powerful deep state faction.
+The CUP's continued status as a secret society quickly earned ire from genuine democrats and prompted accusations of authoritarianism.

 An early victory of the CUP over Abdul Hamid happened on 1 August, when Abdul Hamid was forced to assign ministries according to the Central Committee's will.
-Four days later, the CUP told the government that the current Grand Vizier (at this point a de jure prime ministerial title) Mehmed Said Pasha was unacceptable to them, and had Kâmil Pasha appointed Grand Vizier.
+Four days later, the CUP told the government that the Grand Vizier (at this point a de jure prime ministerial title) Mehmed Said Pasha was unacceptable to them, and had Kâmil Pasha appointed Grand Vizier.
 Kâmil later proved to be too independent for the CUP.
 Facing a vote of no confidence, he was forced to resign.
 He was replaced by Hüseyin Hilmi Pasha who was more partial towards the committee.